Details on ‘quality improvement activities’ in the context of revalidation, and guidance on what you need to do to prepare.

 Find out more

-For more information about quality improvement activities, see pages 12–14 of the O&G-specific revalidation resource produced by the Academy of Medical Royal Colleges (AoMRC), the RCOG and the Faculty of Sexual and Reproductive Healthcare (FSRH), below.
+For more information about quality improvement activities, see point 3.2 of the O&G specific revalidation resource produced by the RCOG and the Academy of Medical Royal Colleges (AoMRC).